kubevela/kubevela.github.io/versioned_docs/version-v1.2/cli/vela.md

 ## Others

+* [vela uninstall](vela_uninstall)	 - Uninstalls KubeVela from a Kubernetes cluster.
+* [vela install](vela_install)	 - The Kubevela CLI allows installing Kubevela on any Kubernetes derivative to which your kube config is pointing to.
 * [vela completion](vela_completion)	 - Output shell completion code for the specified shell (bash or zsh).
 The shell code must be evaluated to provide interactive completion of vela commands.
 * [vela export](vela_export)	 - Export deploy manifests from appfile or application.